wendyb8188/sep11-freedom-project/entries/entry02.md

 ```

 ### Reflection
 After much researching, struggling, and tinkering with code, I was able to get to the final product.
 Here are is the [final-result](https://replit.com/@wendyb8188/Kaboom-Tinkeren?v=1).
-I learned that learning this year's tool wasn't going to be as easy as the tool I learned in 10th grade.
+I learned that learning this year's tool isn't going to be as easy as the tool I learned in 10th grade.

 ### Engineering Design Process
 As of right now I feel like I'm in the second stage "Research the problem" as I am still learning Kaboom and researching things I don't understand to solve problems and develop my knowledge on my tool.